AEB-labs/docs-trade-compliance/docs/General/basic-concepts-1/setting-up-your-environment-1.md

 ## Authentication

-Depending on the technology (REST or SOAP) different authentication methods could be used:
+Depending on the API variant (REST or SOAP) different authentication methods could be used:

 * **HTTP Basic Authentication**: This can be used with REST and SOAP and requires authentication data to be provided with each call.
 * **Token Authentication**: This can only be used with REST and requires an additional call to request a token, that can then be used for subsequent calls for a limited time.